-To use SSL encryption, the server and all clients must be version 10.3.3 or higher.
+To use data packet encryption (SSL encryption) for SQL OpenNet, the server and all clients must be version 10.3.3 or higher.

-To implement encryption, you must start vtxnetd or vtxnet2 with the ‑e option.
-You specify the SSL certificate file, the private key file, and optionally a list of accepted protocols (TLS versions).
-You can specify one or more of the following protocols: TLS 1.0, 1.1, 1.2.
-By default, all three are accepted.
-Bear in mind that because protocol support varies by operating system, older systems may not support newer protocols.
-Additionally, as new threats and vulnerabilities are found, Synergex may need to update the default for accepted protocols to maintain a high level of security.
+To use SSL encryption, start vtxnetd or vtxnet2 with the -e option.
+With this option, you specify the SSL certificate file and key file that the SQL OpenNet service will use, and you can optionally specify which TLS levels the service will allow for SQL OpenNet encryption.
+TLS 1.1. and 1.2 are supported, and by default both are allowed for the service.
+However, security best practices require 1.2.
+Keep in mind that because protocol support varies by operating system, older systems may not support newer protocols.
+And as new threats and vulnerabilities are found, Synergex may need to update the default for accepted protocols to maintain a high level of security.

 |4.||Install and configure OpenSSL on the client machines.|

 - On Windows clients, copy the OpenSSL libraries to both the dbl\bin directory and the connect directory.
 You can run the dltest utility to confirm the location.